Samsung's Sharp equity deal reveals pressures as display unit lags

 SYMBOLIC STAKE

-The latest deal, which will give Samsung a symbolic 3 percent stake in Sharp, is a drop in the bucket from the South Korean goliath's 37.4 trillion won in cash.
+The latest deal, which will give Samsung a symbolic 3 percent stake in Sharp, is a drop in the bucket from the South Korean goliath's 37.4 trillion won ($34.5 billion) in cash.

-Samsung's $230 billion market capitalisation is more than six times the combined value of Japan's top three TV makers -Sony, Sharp and Panasonic Corp (6752.T).
+Samsung's $230 billion market capitalization is more than six times the combined value of Japan's top three TV makers -Sony, Sharp and Panasonic Corp.

 One possible impetus for the equity deal, Samsung's first with a major Japanese electronics company, could be faltering screen orders from Apple, which is both a major customer and its main competitor in the global smartphone market.